Edited by: Keri Stooksbury

 Options for credit cards might not be at the top of mind for most college students.
 But the fact is that your college years are the perfect time to start building a strong credit history.
-Plus, college students certainly have no shortage of expenses from tuition, books, meal plans, and more, presenting a great opportunity to earn some rewards for the money you have to spend anyway.
+Plus, college students have no shortage of expenses from tuition, books, meal plans, and more, presenting an excellent opportunity to earn some rewards for the money you have to spend anyway.

-So whether you’re just getting your first credit card, or you have some credit history already, there are few Chase credit cards that can be a perfect fit for a college student.
+So whether you’re just getting your first credit card or have some credit history already, there are a few Chase credit cards that can be a perfect fit for a college student.

 Before we begin, let’s take a look at some of the best reasons why it is a good idea for college students to get their first credit card.

-Building great credit history is incredibly important and there is no way around it.
-Later in life, when you go to finance a home or a new car, the lender will want to see that you have a strong credit score, and having one can even earn you a lower interest rate — saving you money in the long run.
+Building great credit history is incredibly important, and there is no way around it.
+Later in life, when you finance a home or a new car, the lender will want to see that you have a strong credit score, and having one can even earn you a lower interest rate — saving you money in the long run.

 Two of the most important factors of your credit score are your history of on-time payments and your length of credit history.
-Adding a credit card to your wallet during college, that you use responsibly, will allow you to begin building multiple years of good credit history.
+Adding a credit card to your wallet during college and using it responsibly will allow you to begin building multiple years of good credit history.

-Using a credit card, and the spend tracking features that come along with it, will allow you to see what exactly you’re spending your money on each month.
-This is incredibly helpful when building your budget, as it allows you to easily see what areas of your spending that you can reasonably cut back on to save more money each month.
+Using a credit card and the spend tracking features that come along with it will allow you to see what exactly you’re spending your money on each month.
+This is incredibly helpful when building your budget, as it allows you to easily see what areas of your spending you can reasonably cut back on to save more money each month.
 Creating a budget and sticking to it will help you develop good spending habits for years to come.

 One of the best things about credit cards is that they allow you to earn rewards for purchases you were planning to make anyway!
 Instead of paying with cash or a debit card and earning nothing for each purchase you make, credit cards can earn anywhere from 1% to 5% back on each purchase you make.

-If you’re using your credit card responsibly and paying your bill on time and in full each month, then these rewards are effectively free and you can then redeem them for cash-back, free travel, and numerous other items.
+If you’re using your credit card responsibly and paying your bill on time and in full each month, these rewards are effectively free, and you can then redeem them for cash-back, free travel, and numerous other items.

 One benefit that is often overlooked is the consumer protections that come along with using credit cards.
 If you’re someone who usually uses cash and you lose your wallet, it is unlikely that you’ll ever receive that money back.